RustyKnight/SwingNavigationControllerPane/README.md

 Good question!
 What about it?

 Seriously, `CardLayout` is a great option for switching between known views.
-It's not very good and transitioning state through those views, for example, a login or registration flow, where data might need to pass from one view to another.
-It can be done, but I don't find it all the easy to do.
+It's not very good at transitioning state through those views, for example, a login or registration flow, where data might need to pass from one view to another.
+It can be done, but I don't find it all that easy or clean to do.

 `CardLayout` also requires all the views to be instansiated up-front (again, you "can" get around it, but it's kind of messy)